rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default LandingPage;
 {{< /highlight >}}

-After you have done so for the Landing, SignUp, SignIn, PasswordForget, Home and Account pages, you should be able to start the application again.
-Now, when you click through the navigation, the dispkayed component should change accordingly to the URL.
+After you have done so for the other pages, you should be able to start the application again.
+Now, when you click through the links in the Navigation component, the dispkayed page component should change accordingly to the URL.
 Note that the routes for the PasswordForget page and SignUp page are not used yet but will be defined somewhere else later on.
+For now, you have successfully implemented the larger part of the routing for this application.

 {{% chapter_header "Firebase in React Setup" "react-firebase-setup" %}}

 It's time to sign up for an account on the {{% a_blank "firebase website" "https://firebase.google.com/" %}}.
-After you have created an account, you should be able to create a new project on their platform.
+After you have created an account, you should be able to create a new project that will be used for your application on their platform.
 You can give your project any name.
 Furhtermore, you can run it on the free plan.

 {{% read_more "Tips to learn React + Redux" "https://www.robinwieruch.de/tips-to-learn-react-redux/" %}}

 Once your project is created on their website, you should have a dashboard for it.
-There you can find one menu item which says "Authentication".
-Select it and select "Sign-In Method" afterward.
+There you can find a menu item which says "Authentication".
+Select it and click "Sign-In Method" menu item afterward.
 There you can enable the authentication with Email/Password.
-This tutorial will cover the puristic authentication with email and password, but feel free to add other authentication methods later on.
+This tutorial will cover the basic authentication with email and password, but feel free to add other authentication methods later on.
+If you do so and open source your project, you can link it in the comments below for other readers of this guide.

 {{% pin_it_image "firebase authentication methods" "img/posts/complete-firebase-authentication-react-tutorial/firebase-authentication-methods.jpg" "" %}}

-Next, you need to find your configuration in the project settings.
-There you will find all the necessary secrets, keys and properties.
+Next, you need to find your configuration in the project settings on your dashboard.
+There you have access to all the necessary information: secrets, keys, ids and other properties.
 You will copy these in a next step to your React application.

 <div class="row">
   <div class="col-xs-8 col-centered">